MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 Another source of up-to-date information are newsletters. *Yes, newsletters.* There are some very high-quality ones like [AI News](https://buttondown.com/ainews) or [DeepLearning.Ai's The Batch](https://www.deeplearning.ai/the-batch/).
 They provide great, concise insights into the latest developments.

 YouTube is also a great resource.
-[3Blue1Brown](https://www.youtube.com/@3Blue1Brown) and [Yannic Kilcher](https://www.youtube.com/@YannicKilcher) provide a great resources for deep dives into maths and AI.
+[3Blue1Brown](https://www.youtube.com/@3Blue1Brown) and [Yannic Kilcher](https://www.youtube.com/@YannicKilcher) provide excellent resources for deep dives into maths and AI.
 And of course [Andrej Karpathy](https://www.youtube.com/@AndrejKarpathy) is unmatched.

 Finally, [X (formerly Twitter)](https://x.com) is still great for AI.
 A lot of top talent is on there.
 Follow the likes of [Andrej Karpathy](https://x.com/karpathy), [Ilya Sutskever](https://x.com/ilyasut) and [Will Brown](https://x.com/willccbb) for excellent commentary on the field.